-Text giving has been a useful fundraising tool for more than a decade.
+Text fundraising has been a useful tool for more than a decade.
 The Red Cross was one of its earliest adopters – and one of its most successful.
-Here are some text giving lessons you can learn from the pros.
+Here are some text fundraising lessons you can learn from the pros.

 Your organization might not ever process $500,000 in an hour (although that would be super great!), but there are definitely some fundraising lessons to be learned from The American Red Cross!

 Text fundraising pro tip: create a sense of urgency

 We hope you never have to set up emergency fundraising after a natural disaster or other catastrophe.
 But the sense of urgency that follows any disaster is part of what has made so many Red Cross campaigns successful.

 You don’t have to wait until after a catastrophe to impart a sense of urgency in your appeals.
 When setting up the basis for your campaign, don’t think only about why donors should give.
 Instead, think about why donors should give right now.
 What will happen if they don’t donate right now?
 What will happen if they do?
 Why are the funds so necessary?

 The ease of donating via text is part of what makes a text fundraising campaign successful.
 But it’s also what makes it easy for donors to put off making a gift.
 Making your appeals urgent will help prevent donors from putting off (and forgetting) to make a gift.